keeks-mtl/go-tennis/README.md

 </p>
 </details>

-- The footer is in a contrasting colour to stand out against the rest of the Go-Tennis pages.
+- The footer is in the main blue colour to stand out against the mostly white background of the Go-Tennis pages.
 - On the footer there is the contact information for Go-tennis including the telephone number and email address which both link to either calling the number (on mobiles) or emailing the email address.
 - Following the contact information there are social media icons which are links that open on another page so that people can stay connected to Go-Tennis.
 - Below the social media links is the copyright.